hsiafan/apk-parser/README.md

 #### Usage

-The ordinary way is using the ApkFile class, which contains convenient methods to get AndroidManifest.xml, apk meta info, etc.
+The ordinary way is using the ApkFile class, which contains convenient methods to get AndroidManifest.xml, apk info, etc.ApkFile need to be closed when no longer used.
 There is also a ByteArrayApkFile class for reading apk file from byte array.
-ApkFile need to be closed when no longer used.
-If you need to get info more than once for one apk file, you can reuse the same ApkFile instance.

-If only want to get meta info or manifest xml file, you can use a utils class ApkParsers.

-##### 1. Apk meta info
+##### 1. Apk info

 ApkMeta contains name(label), packageName, version, sdk, used features, etc.